catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/overview.md

 ## USE CASES

 This section contains dedicated use cases within the overarching Behaviour Twin use case.
+These can be considered as examples, further references, and templates for the development of new use cases.

 The former KITs for those use cases (Remaining useful Life KIT and Health Indicator KIT) are hereby deprecated.

 ## CONTENTS